celery/celery/docs/faq.rst

 Does it work on FreeBSD?
 ------------------------

+**Answer:** Depends

+When using the RabbitMQ (AMQP) and Redis transports it should work out of the box.

-**Answer:** The prefork pool requires a working POSIX semaphore implementation which isn't enabled in FreeBSD by default.
-You have to enable POSIX semaphores in the kernel and manually recompile multiprocessing.
+For other transports the compatibility prefork pool is used which requires a working POSIX semaphore implementation, and this isn't enabled in FreeBSD by default.
+You have to enable POSIX semaphores in the kernel and manually recompile billiard.

 Luckily, Viktor Petersson has written a tutorial to get you started with Celery on FreeBSD here: